 |1.||Members of the Nobel Assembly at Karolinska Institutet, Stockholm;|

-|2.||Swedish and foreign members of the medical class of the Royal Swedish Academy of Sciences;|
+|2.||Swedish and foreign members of the the Medicine and Biology classes of the Royal Swedish Academy of Sciences;|

-|3.||Nobel Laureates in Physiology or Medicine;|
+|3.||Nobel Laureates in Physiology or Medicine and Chemistry;|

 |4.||Members of the Nobel Committee not qualified under paragraph 1 above;|

-|5.||Holders of established posts as professors at the faculties of medicine in Sweden and holders of similar posts at the faculties of medicine or similar institutions in Denmark, Finland, Iceland and Norway;|
+|5.||Holders of established posts as full professors at the faculties of medicine in Sweden and holders of similar posts at the faculties of medicine or similar institutions in Denmark, Finland, Iceland and Norway;|

-|6.||Holders of similar posts at no fewer than six other faculties of medicine selected by the Assembly, with a view to ensuring the appropriate distribution of the task among various countries and their seats of learning; and|
+|6.||Holders of similar posts at no fewer than six other faculties of medicine at universities around the world, selected by the Nobel Assembly, with a view to ensuring the appropriate distribution of the task among various countries.|

-|7.||Practitioners of natural sciences whom the Assembly may otherwise see fit to approach.|
+|7.||Scientists whom the Nobel Assembly may otherwise see fit to approach.|

 February – Deadline for submission.
 The completed forms must reach the Nobel Committee no later than 31 January of the following year.
-The Committee screens the nominations and selects the preliminary candidates.

 March-May – Evaluation reports.
 The Nobel Committee invites international reputable experts to prepare evaluation reports.